-- 3. In the Application box, type the name of the application.
-For example, Excel. - 4.
-Select Topic Name and type the name of the application in the box.
+- 3 In the Application box, type the name of the application; for example, Excel. - 4 Select Topic Name and type the name of the application in the box.
 A security level can now be assigned to this topic.
-For example, Budget.xls is the topic name of the application Excel that now has a password required to read and write to the topic. - 5.
-Select Any Topic to allow access to all topics in your application. - 6.
-In the Select Required Access Security group, select the desired security permission level to be assigned to the custom DDE share.
+For example, Budget.xls is the topic name of the application Excel and now requires a password to read and write to the topic. - 5 Select Any Topic to allow access to all topics in your application.

+- 6 In the Select Required Access Security group, select the security permission level to assign to the custom DDE share.
 Descriptions for each option will appear in the field to the right of the option when selected.

-For more information, see "DDE Share Permission Levels" on page 19.

-7. In the Application Options group, select the from the following options:

-Start on Connect
+For more information, see DDE Share Permission Levels on page 22. - 7 In the Application Options group, select from the following options: - Start on Connect